Quintessential Mobile Landing Page Tips (that no one is going to tell you)

 1. Decrease the loading time

 When it comes to mobile Landing pages, speed is everything.
 The longer your customers have to wait for a page to load, the more likely they are to give up and go elsewhere.
+There are speed improvement tools available that can increase your page speed by doing a few tweaks to your website.

 Always keep in mind that not all your visitors will be accessing your page using the same kind of Internet connection.
 So, when you design, code, and optimize, make it for the worst connection.